-Moved by: Mr. Anderson Seconded by: Mr. Strosser

-Roll Call: Commissioner Anderson, Smith, Strosser, and Wright voting yes.
+Moved by: Mr. Anderson Seconded by: Mr. Strosser Roll Call: Commissioner Anderson, Smith, Strosser, and Wright voting yes.
+Motion carried and so ordered.
+Meeting of the Board of Water Commissioners - Minutes July 19, 2023

 8. Resolution No. 1895, A RESOLUTION Awarding and Authorizing the General Manager to Execute an Amendment to the Contract with Black & Veatch Corporation in the amount of \$62,000.00 for Consulting Services for the Design and Construction of the Water Quality Improvement Project